Omar-p/learning-notes/aws/aws.md

   - RANGE - Sort Key - optional

 ## DynamoDB Tables
 - the base entity inside dynamodb.
   - dynamoDB shouldn't be designed as DBaaS it's more like Database Table as a service.
   - a group of items which share the same primary key.
   - no limit on #items in the table
 - when u create a table u need to pick a primary key.
   - (simple) partition key
+    - unique value for each item
   - (Composite) partition key + sort key
+    - the combination of the 2 must be unique.
 - u can configure a table with a provisioned capacity or on-demand capacity.
   - capacity{speed} is measured in read/write capacity units.
     - on-demand capacity is measured in request/operation units.
 2.5x more expensive.